 4. Build a talent bench

-Always stay in front of talent.
+Always stay in front of sales talent.
 If you don’t have certain opportunities available now but will in the future, cultivate a pool of candidates with different skillsets who could fill these vacancies when they’re open.
 Have your recruiting team stay in touch with them regularly; they’ll be more likely to choose your company than another when the time comes.

 5. Let employees tell their stories